DarkSector/darksector.github.io/_posts/2020-05-09-questions-i-am-too-afraid.md

 5. What are the different pieces of OpenGL?
 What does it take to display something on the screen?
 6. What is the event loop?
 Why is it used?
 7. <a href="/javascript/2020/05/17/javascript-const-let-var-and-other-things-like-expressions-vs-declarations.html">What are the ES2015 keywords const & let and what problems do they solve?</a>
+8. What is Kubernetes and why is it such a great tool?
+9. What are react hooks and why are people so against using classes?
+10. What are some of the software applications of Crypto?
+How can you create your own coin?

 (This list is not even close to being complete ...)